 Website: Visit website

-With an international profile that has taken him before audiences on four continents for multiple seminars, workshops, trainings, and lectures over the last ten years, Amos Jones draws on his accomplishments as an attorney and a community leader credited with saving his charges an estimated total of $10 million in potential losses and other inclusion due to his proactive methods of human-resources design and diversity/inclusion.
+With a global appeal that has taken him before audiences on four continents for multiple seminars, workshops, training seminars, and lectures over the last ten years, Amos Jones draws on his accomplishments as an attorney and a community leader credited with saving his charges an estimated total of $10 million in potential losses and other inclusion due to his proactive methods of human-resources design and diversity/inclusion.